xak200/Portfolio/README.md

 Database Design & Implementation:
-This folder contains code I write in my database class, using the mySQL database with SQL and PHP.
+This folder contains SQL, noSQL, PHP, and JSON code I wrote in my database class, using the mySQL and Mongo databases, and Linux.
+I've included two sample assignments.
+The MongoDB assignment reads high school students' AP scores from a JSON file into a MongoDB collection.
+It answers seven questions related to this data.
+The LAMP assignment is an online database application

 Intro to Machine Learning: